JTavinor/synonym-game-backend/README.md

 # Word Association Game Backend
-Created using node.js and deployed on heroku
+Created using node.js with express and deployed on heroku

 Give it a go at http://jtwordgame.herokuapp.com/